nextcloud/deck/docs/API.md

 | file      | Binary  | File data to add as an attachment             |

 - Prior to Deck version v1.3.0 (API v1.0), attachments were stored within deck.
 For this type of attachments `deck_file` was used as the default type of attachments
-- Starting with Deck version 1.3.0 (API v1.1) files are stored within the users regular Nextcloud files and the type `file` has been introduced for that
+- Starting with Deck version 1.3.0 (API v1.1) files are stored within the user's regular Nextcloud files and the type `file` has been introduced for that

 ##### Response